 Have you ever served a great overhand in tennis only to feel a sharp, pinching sensation in your neck?
-Have you painted a room and felt the same sharp sensation at the junction between your neck and shoulder?
+Have you painted a room and felt the same intense sensation at the junction between your neck and shoulder?
 You may have developed a pinched nerve that needs proper diagnosis and appropriate treatment to resolve.
 Your pain management doctor at Redefine Healthcare has answers and looks forward to relieving you of the pain associated with a pinched nerve in the neck.
 Call today for an appointment.

 A pinched nerve in your neck can originate from overextension during a great round of golf.
-Perhaps you have a job that requires lifting items higher than your shoulders. it’s easy to compress and irritate the nerves that branch from your spinal cord in your neck.
+Perhaps you have a job that requires lifting items higher than your shoulders.
+It’s easy to compress and irritate the nerves that branch from the spinal cord in your neck.

 Clinically called cervical radiculopathy, a pinched nerve in your neck can result from numerous sports activities or working conditions.

 Wear-and-tear injuries that occur in your spine as you age also contribute to this radiating pain.
 A pinched nerve usually comes on more slowly than a sports or work injury.
 Instead, you feel it as a nagging pain that lingers.
 Your pain specialists at Redefine Healthcare usually diagnoses arthritis for this type of condition.

 Causes of Pinched Neck Nerve

 Sports or work injuries often result in a herniated disc, as well.
 The intervertebral discs act as shock absorbers, cushioning your spine from jarring when you walk or run.
-The tough outer ring protects a soft gel-like center.
+The rigid outer ring protects a soft gel-like center.
 This gel may leak or bulge against the outer lining if the disc compresses from an injury or slowly loses height due to loss of water and age-related stiffening of the outer shell.

 When the disc becomes stiff or compressed, the vertebrae shift closer together to rub against each other and the surrounding nerves.
 Your body tries to compensate for the loss of disc material by producing more bone, but this action results in bone spurs, which make the bone inflexible while pinching your nerves as well.